jessebmiller/quil/README.md

 # Quil
-A product development process, protocol, and tool.
+It's a product development process, protocol, and tool.
+An agent centric, decentralized, local-first system that covers what GitHub, Trello, Read The Docs, and Workday cover.

 # Mission